-Low-pile carpets such as Berber or other looped varieties show less wear than cut-looped or shag-like carpeting and are less expensive; all or partial nylon blends also are more durable and less costly than all-natural options.
+Low-pile carpets such as Berber or other looped varieties show less wear than cut-looped or shag-like carpeting and are less expensive; all or partial nylon blends are also more durable and less costly than all-natural options.

-If you’ve addressed any moisture issues in the basement but are still concerned about dampness or the chances that liquid spills or pet accidents may occur, consider a pad that is made to block moisture from either seeping up into the carpet or seeping down through the pad to the concrete floor.
+If you’ve addressed moisture issues in the basement but are still concerned about dampness or the chances that liquid spills or pet accidents may occur, consider a pad that's made to block moisture from either seeping up into the carpet or seeping down through the pad to the concrete floor.
 Moisture-resistant pads are about 70% more expensive than standard pads.
 They may reduce cleanup chores, but they will not solve chronic moisture problems.

 Resilient vinyl flooring is durable, moisture-proof, and maintenance-free.
 Sheet vinyl comes in 12-foot-wide rolls that virtually eliminate seams.
 Self-sticking vinyl tiles are ideal for do-it-yourself installations.

-Ceramic tile installs readily over a concrete slab and the many styles and colors available make it a good designer’s choice.
+Ceramic tile installs readily over a concrete slab, and the many styles and colors available make it a good designer’s choice.
 Properly installed and maintained ceramic tiles should last as long as your house.

 Until the advent of engineered hardwood flooring, few builders or remodelers would recommend or risk installing a hardwood floor over a below-grade concrete surface.
 Because solid wood changes dimensions with fluctuations in temperature and humidity, the chances of warping and cracking were too great.
 In addition, there were few reliable options for installing wood flooring without traditional nails or screws.